lucaspuntillo/Elcix-OS/README.rst

 :Latest(stable)release: 2.0
 :Latest(pre)release: 2.1

-**Elcix os is an add on linux distro. that means you can add these scripts/files and install them on any distro.**
+**Elcix os is an add on linux distro. that means you can add these scripts/files and install them on any distro. these scripts can shorten commands so its easy to remember them, the scripts are meant to be light and simpel to use**

 .. image:: https://api.travis-ci.org/HexaOneOfficial/Elcix%20OS.svg?branch=develop